Illyrian type helmet: Usage

-The Illyrian type helmet was used by the ancient Greeks, Etruscans, Scythians, and became popular with the Illyrians who later adopted it.
 A variety of the helm had also spread to Italy based on its appearance on ivory reliefs and on a silver bowl at the "Bernardini" tomb at Praeneste.
 The helmet became obsolete in most parts of Greece in the early 5th century BC.
 Its use in Illyria had ended by the 4th century BC.

+Although examples have been discovered across southeastern Europe and on both sides of the Danube, the later variants of the Illyrian type helmet are particularly well represented in the region that later became the Roman province of Illyricum.
+This distribution suggests that the helmet underwent important regional development there, and it also came to serve as a marker of elite status and high social rank.